New Visitor Centre

 About Earl Grey

 The gardens at Howick are deliberately aimed at garden lovers with the extensive grounds offering a wide variety of plants throughout the year and are open from early February until mid November.

 The season starts in early February with the ’Snowdrop Festival’.
 In late March/April there are spectacular drifts of daffodils to be seen throughout the grounds.
 In April/May the Woodland Garden is particularly lovely with rhododendrons, camellias and magnolias, and the tulips also appear in the wild flower meadows in May.
 The formal gardens, including the herbaceous borders and terraces in front of the Hall, come into their own from June onwards.
 The Bog Garden lasts from June to September and is mostly planted with unusual herbaceous material grown from seed collected in the wild, which will be of particular interest to dedicated plantsmen.
 The late season brings brilliant autumn colour in late September through to mid November.

 Howick Hall Gardens has been rated by the BBC Gardener’s World Magazine as one of the top 5 coastal gardens in the country and rated the Independent Magazine as ’one of the Best 10 Gardens to visit this spring’.

-Gardens, Arboretum,Tearoom and Visitor Centre open for the
+Gardens, Arboretum,Tearoom and Visitor Centre are NOW open

 DAILY 10.30am - 6pm